openshift/enhancements/enhancements/accelerators/out-of-tree-drivers.md

 (all states ready) first before the current CR can be kicked off.
 CRs with now dependsOn tag can be executed/created/handled simultaneously.

-Users should usually deploy only the top-level CR ans SROv2 will take care of instantiating the dependencies.
+Users should usually deploy only the top-level CR and SROv2 will take care of instantiating the dependencies.
 There is no need to create all the CRs in the dependency, SROv2 will take care of it.